weinhuber/weinhuber.github.io/_pages/about.md

 Other projects included developing a Swift SDK for the federated learning framework Flower, or teaching +100 students in two courses, twice a year, hands-on software engineering and machine learning at TUM.

 ## Things that I'm currently doing
 Right now, I'm at the University of Oxford, working on probabilistic verification with a focus on game theory.
-In particular, I'm interested in leveraging correlation for our use-cases.
+In particular, I'm interested in leveraging signals and their impact in correlation games.